-A guide to outdoor adventure, for those of us who aren’t NatGeo explorers
+A guide to outdoor adventure (for those of us who aren’t National Geographic explorers)

 Not all of us are expert photojournalists or professional explorers, but most of us wish we were, at least some of the time.